savthe/rafor/README.md

 # Regression
 Decision tree regressor (`rafor::dt::Regressor`) and random forest regressor (`rafor::Regressor`) expect the targets to be `f32`.
-By default regressors use Mse score for evaluating the split impurity.
+By default regressors use MSE score for evaluating the split impurity.

 Regressor interface is mostly similar to `Classifier`, please see examples folder.